2017–18 Ukrainian Premier League

-The 2017–18 Ukrainian Premier League season is the 27th top level football club competitions since the fall of the Soviet Union and the tenth since the establishment of the Ukrainian Premier League.
+The 2017–18 Ukrainian Premier League season was the 27th top level football club competitions since the fall of the Soviet Union and the tenth since the establishment of the Ukrainian Premier League.

-The tournament started on 16 July 2017 with the competition set to end on 19 May 2018.
+The tournament started on 16 July 2017 and ended on 19 May 2018.
 The relegation play-offs took place on 23 May and 26 May 2018.
 The league has scheduled to take its winter intermission after Round 19 on 9–10 December 2017 and resume its competition of the Championship with Round 20 on 17 February 2018.

-The defending champion is the 10-times winner FC Shakhtar Donetsk.
+The 10-time winner FC Shakhtar Donetsk were the defending champions.

 The league's last season title sponsor, a bookmaker company Parimatch, withdrew from the sponsorship.
 On 7 July 2017, Pari-Match announced that it had ended its cooperation with the Ukrainian Premier League.

 Before the start of the season a scandal arose around promotion between the First League clubs FC Desna Chernihiv and NK Veres Rivne when Veres that placed lower in tournament table was admitted to the Premier League ahead of Desna.
 Later it was announced that Desna might be promoted as well due to rumors around a financial situation of FC Stal Kamianske.
 The final decision of the league's composition was adopted at the FFU Conference on 16 June 2017.

-With the ongoing War in Donbass, the Round 2 games started with a minute of silence to commemorate the warriors of the Armed Forces of Ukraine who had perished in the ATO zone.
+With the ongoing War in Donbas, the Round 2 games started with a minute of silence to commemorate the soldiers of the Armed Forces of Ukraine who had perished in the ATO zone.